greenan8/sentiment-analysis-app/README.md

 * Developed a Sentiment Analysis model with Python.
   - Read about how we developed our model [here](server/model8202/MODELNOTES.md).
 * Constructed a simple Flask server.
+  - GET "/" for Vue.js app
-  - Serves JSON formatted review data.
+  - GET "/api/${product}" for JSON formatted review data.
-  - Includes post route which runs a provided string through the sentiment model.
+  - POST {"text": YOUR_STRING} to "/api/classify" for a sentiment result.
 * Implemented a Vue.js frontend application.

 ## Technology Stack ##